python/cpython/Doc/tutorial/modules.rst

 .. note::
    The :mod:`site` module is responsible for appending site-specific paths to the module search path.
-It also provides a way to get a list of all site-specific paths, which can be global and per user site-packages directories (:pep:`370`), from the command line via ``python -m site``.
+It also provides a command line interface to print a list of all module search paths (e.g. ``python -m site``).

 After initialization, Python programs can modify :data:`sys.path`.
 The directory containing the script being run is placed at the beginning of the